ibexa/documentation-developer/docs/releases/ibexa_dxp_v3.3.md

 ### Migration bundle

-The new [migration bundle](../guide/data_migration.md) enables you to export and import your Repository data using YAML files.
+The new [migration bundle](../guide/data_migration.md) enables you to export and import your Repository data by using YAML files.

 ## Other changes